AhmadJaber2000/Wireframe-and-Mockup/README.md

 ---
 ## Sign Up Page
 - Have 4 field to the user to sign up
-  First Name
+1.First Name
-  Last Name
+2.Last Name
-  Email
-  Password
+3.Email
+4.Password
+  ---